Ian Hurd Associate Professor

 - Jacob Katz Cogan, Ian Hurd, and Ian Johnstone eds.
 The Oxford Handbook of International Organizations (Oxford University Press, forthcoming 2015).

-- Ian Hurd, "The UN Security Council and the International Rule of Law," 2014
+- Ian Hurd, “The UN Security Council and the International Rule of Law,” Chinese Journal of International Politics, 2014.
+Appeared in Chinese in Zhejiang University Journal, 2013.

 - Ian Hurd, “The International Rule of Law: Law as the Limit of Politics,” Ethics and International Affairs, 2014.